brownb-007/git-collaboratiion-SE201/README.md

 Thinking I can see through this and see what's behind

-Got no way to prove it so maybe I'm lying
+Got no way to prove it so maybe I'm dying

 But I'm only human after all, I'm only human after all